jgeumlek/MoltenGamepad/documentation/gendev.md

     ##(Helpful for annoying devices that create a dead duplicate node,
     ## or if you know you want to combine all devices of this type)
     #flatten="false"

+    ##Should we try to forward rumble (force-feedback) events?
+    ##This setting has no effect unless MoltenGamepad was run with rumble enabled.
+    ##You can not enable both rumble and flatten.
+    #rumble="false"

     ##How many input sources should we generate for this device?
     #split = 1